OfficeDev/office-scripts-docs/docs/resources/samples/conditional-formatting-samples.md

 # Conditional formatting samples

 Conditional formatting in Excel applies formatting to cells based on specific conditions or rules.
-This feature helps you visually highlight important data, identify trends, and analyze patterns in your spreadsheet.
-With conditional formatting, you'll quickly use color scales, data bars, and icon sets, to dynamically format your data.
+These formats automatically adjust when the data changes, so your script doesn't need to be run multiple times.
 This page contains a collection of Office Scripts that demonstrate various conditional formatting options.

 This sample workbook contains worksheets ready to test with the sample scripts.